samcamwilliams/membuddy/README.md

 - Measure memory usage of individual variables or the entire global environment
 - Support for profiling to a specified depth, returning the total size of the table and the size of each nested table.
-- Detection and reporting of circular references.
+- Detection and reporting of circular references with size information.
+- Pretty-printed, colorized output with size formatting.
+- Filtering options to focus on the largest memory consumers.
 - Pure Lua implementation with no external dependencies.
 - Minimal (but non-zero!) memory overhead during profiling.

 Due to the lightweight nature of this tool, it provides a good approximation of memory usage, but is not a precise measurement.
-Additionally, it needs to duplicate (and then immediately `free') elements of the live environment in order to function leading to some memory overhead during profiling.
-It does not, however, cause any overhead during the normal course of operation of the process it is profiling.
-Further, it is also not necessary to have `membuddy` installed at the time of allocating the memory to be profiled: It can be added or removed at any time.
+Additionally, it needs to duplicate (and then immediately `free') each element of the live environment in to calculate their memory usage.
+This memory overhead should, however, be capped at the size of the largest element in the environment.
+After each object has its size measured, it is immediately freed.

+`Membuddy` does not cause any overhead during the normal course of operation of the process it is profiling.
+Further, it is also not necessary to have `membuddy` installed at the time of allocating the memory that it profiles: It can be added or removed at any time.

 ## Installation